Justice League: Crisis on Infinite Earths: Part One

 Barry Allen experiences "time trips" from key moments in his life.
 (Note: Previously depicted on Earth during the events of Justice League: Warworld (2023).)
-One of these moments is a fight with the android Amazo, during which Superman gets injured and is brought to Bruce Wayne for medical help.
+One of these moments is a fight with the android Amazo, during which Superman (fictional universe Earth-One) gets injured and is brought to Bruce Wayne for medical help.
 (Note: As depicted in the post-credits scene of Batman: The Long Halloween (2021).)
-In response, Barry suggests forming a team with Bruce, Clark, Green Arrow, fashion model Mari McCabe, and John Jones, who now lives on Earth as a private detective.
+In response, Barry suggests forming a team with Clark, Bruce, Oliver Queen, fashion model Mari McCabe, and J'onn J'onzz, the Martian who works as a private detective, John Jones.
 (Note: Hal Jordan later joins the Justice League sometime before the events of Green Lantern: Beware My Power (2022).)
-Amazo appears at the unveiling of the Justice League headquarters, as its primary function to improve human life has been altered by Lex Luthor to kill anyone that is not human.
-The League cannot defeat Amazo due to its ability to absorb and copy their abilities.
-The Flash visits scientist Dr. Anthony Ivo, who has contracted a disease that ages him rapidly.
-While researching quantum energy absorption with Luthor, Ivo created Amazo in hopes of siphoning metahuman abilities and finding a way to extend human life.
+Amazo appears at the unveiling of the Justice League headquarters, as its primary function has been altered by Superman's archenemy Lex Luthor from improving human life to killing anyone who is not human.
+The League cannot defeat Amazo due to the latter's ability, Parasite, to steal their abilities.
+The Flash visits Dr. Anthony Ivo, a scientist who has contracted progeria and is dying.
+While researching quantum energy absorption with Luthor, Ivo created Amazo in hopes of finding a way to extend human life.
 Ivo sacrifices himself to depower Amazo.
 Batman deduces that Luthor gave Ivo the disease to prompt his experiments.
-Hearing this, Amazo turns against Luthor.
-With Luthor arrested by the police, Amazo returns the stolen powers to their respective heroes before shutting down.
+Hearing this, Amazo turns against Luthor, but chooses justice over vengeance after the Flash's intervention.
+With Luthor arrested, Amazo returns the stolen powers to their respective heroes before shutting down.

-Meanwhile, Barry is sent by a mysterious man to Earth-3, a parallel Earth.
+Meanwhile, Barry is sent by a mysterious man to Earth-Three, a parallel Earth.
 There, Barry is captured by the Crime Syndicate – tyrannical doppelgängers of the Justice League – and is taken to their Hall of Crime.
 Using her Lasso of Submission, Superwoman interrogates Barry, who confirms the existence of the Multiverse.
 This inspires the Syndicate to plot a multiversal takeover, having grown bored with ruling their Earth.
-However, an anti-matter wave then threatens Earth-3.
-The Syndicate attempt to halt it, but are each consumed by the wave, which eventually destroys the world.
-Barry's doppelgänger Johnny Quick sacrifices himself to allow Barry to tap fully into the Speed Force and escape Earth-3 before its destruction.
-The mysterious man witnesses the parallel Earths being destroyed as his punishment and says that Barry shares the same guilt.
+However, an antimatter wave then threatens Earth-Three.
+The Syndicate attempts to halt it, but is consumed by the wave, which eventually destroys the world.
+Barry's doppelgänger Johnny Quick, sacrifices himself to allow Barry to tap fully into the Speed Force and escape Earth-Three before its destruction.
+The mysterious man witnesses the parallel Earth being destroyed as his punishment and says that Barry shares the guilt.
 (Note: As depicted in Justice League Dark: Apokolips War (2020) and the short film Constantine: The House of Mystery (2022).)